Your Website is Your Best Marketing Tool

 Most websites do have a blog, but often it is an area that is severely underutilized.
 If you ask why, many business owners will probably tell you they don’t have the time or resources to post consistently, that they don’t know what to write about, or they just may not see the value in keeping a blog.

 Each blog post should offer information and education that your potential customers actually want.
-Explain how you can solve your visitors’ problem.
+Show them how you can solve their problems.
 Focus on the outcome and the transformation.
 Doing so will make it more likely that people will think of you when they are ready to buy.

 7. Make Calls-to-Action Prominent